ahmedgamalbakr/Infra/README.md

 ## Ansible configuration

- 1. Install Packages like `awscli` to use it to update kubeconfig file and `kubectl` to able to connect to the Cluster .
+ 1. Install Packages like awscli to use it to update kubeconfig file and kubectl to able to connect to the Cluster .
- 2. Move Jenkins Deployment manifest files to BastionHost by ansible and then apply it by k8s ansible module to deploy jenkins in cluster in jenkins namespace .
+ 2. Install Docker and Openjdk also to make bastion act in the same time as a slave for jenkins master .
- 3. Configure the bastion host machine to act in the same time as a slave for jenkins server to run pipeline from it
+ 3. Move Jenkins Deployment manifest files to BastionHost by ansible and then apply it by k8s ansible module to deploy jenkins in cluster in jenkins namespace .

 ![image](https://github.com/ahmedgamalbakr/Infra/assets/106693415/ff1dff73-d586-4bbf-b8ce-423a8ea9e11f)